-Evening sky is always fascinating, especially for kids.
-When you look up into the sky and watch the stars and moon, you would wonder how many stars are there, and how do they move, why the moon looks differently everyday.
-There are many ways to learn about stars and constellations with kids, today we share some fun activities for kids to learn stars and constellations.
+Stargazing is always fascinating, especially for kids.
+In the summer night, when you look up into stars in the sky, you would wonder how many stars are there, and how do they move.
+There are many ways to learn about stars and planets in the sky, today we share some fun activities for kids to learn stars and constellations.

 7 Activities for Kids to Learn about Stars and Constellations